fiezt/spatial-data-analysis/README.md

 #### Tanner Fiez, Lillian Ratliff.
 "Data-Driven Spatio-Temporal Analysis of Curbside Parking Demand," submitted to IEEE Transactions on Intelligent Transportation Systems (ITS) 2018.

 #### Tanner Fiez, Lillian Ratliff, Chase Dowling, Baosen Zhang.
-"Data-Driven Spatio-Temporal Modeling of Parking Demand," submitted to American Control Conference (ACC) 2018.
+"Data-Driven Spatio-Temporal Modeling of Parking Demand," In Proceedings American Control Conference (ACC) 2018.

 # Instructions
 Code is contained in the code folder of the repository.
 The file structure is